minhtri6179/k8s-so-hard-huhu/README.md

 # k8s-so-hard-huhu
 This is my learning journal for deploying Kubernetes cluster on virtual machines.
+Just the copy script :v

 Thanks to the [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way)